-The hand that consists of two 10’s has always been a centre of attention to many dedicated blackjack players.
-Over the years, many heated discussions regarding this matter have been conducted as this pair has proven to be rather tricky.
-Most gambling experts advise that whenever you get two 10’s, it is best to never split them.
+The hand that consists of two 10s has always been the center of attention.
+Over the years, many heated discussions regarding this hand have been conducted as this pair has proven to be rather tricky.
+Most gambling experts advise that whenever you get two 10s, it is best to never split them.
 Instead, you should always stand, regardless of the up card of the dealer.
 The reason why is that this is one of the best hands in blackjack that you can possibly get and if you split it, you simply ruin your chances of winning.

-Surprising as it may sound, a pair of 10’s is one of the most misplayed hands in blackjack due to the fact that many players fail to see through it.
+Surprising as it may sound, a pair of 10s is one of the most misplayed hands in blackjack due to the fact that many players fail to see through it.
 The fact that the average winning hand is estimated to be 18.5 points and that the aforementioned pair totals twenty clearly indicates that your best move is to simply stand.
-It is almost impossible to improve such a beneficial hand and if you decide to make any other move, you will most likely lose.
-In most cases, having a total of twenty is sufficient in order to beat the dealer and therefore, the best you can do in such situations is to simply let the game reveal itself.

-The other hand which you should never split consists of a pair of 5’s and this combination also requires a different approach.
+The other hand which you should never split consists of a pair of 5s and this combination also requires a different approach.
 The reason why is that if you split it, you will most likely end up with two hands whose chances of getting a decent total are very low.
-Also, initially when you are dealt a pair of 5’s, your hand totals ten which gives you a fairly good start of the game.
+Initially, when you are dealt a pair of 5s, your hand totals ten which gives you a fairly good start in the game.
 However, if you split this hand, you will simply make two weak hands out of one strong.

-This time instead of splitting, you should double down and hit, depending on the up card of the dealer.
-If the up card of the dealer is from two through seven, you should double down due to the fact that he is in a weak position and you should try to make the most of this situation.
+This time instead of splitting, you should double down or hit, depending on the up card of the dealer.
+If the up card of the dealer is from two through nine, you should double down due to the fact that the dealer is in a weak position and you should try to make the most of this situation.
 This way you have the chance to increase your wager when the odds work in your favor.
-If the dealer shows an eight, a nine, a ten or an ace, then it is best to hit and try to improve your hand.
+If the dealer shows a ten, or an ace, then it is best to hit and try to improve your hand.

 Pairs Which Should Be Always Split

-Unlike the cases in which you have a pair of 5’s and 10’s, there are some situations which always require splitting.
-For instance, whenever you have a pair of 8’s, you should split it in any case.
-The position of many proficient gamblers towards such situations is that this pair should be always split, regardless of what the dealer is showing, however this combination is considered to be one of the trickiest hands.
-It is really important to take your time to consider the possible outcomes of this pair as your ability to tackle such challenging situations defines you as a player.
+Unlike the cases in which you have a pair of 5s and 10s, there are some situations which always require splitting.
+For instance, whenever you have a pair of 8s, you should split it in any case.
+The position of many proficient blackjack players toward such situations is that this pair should be always split, regardless of what the dealer is showing.
+However, this combination is considered to be one of the trickiest hands.
+It is really important to take your time to consider the possible moves associated with this hand if you do not want to leave the casino empty-handed.

-Having a pair of 8’s in your hand gives you a total of sixteen.
+Having a pair of 8s in your hands gives you a total of sixteen.
 On the one hand, this total won’t be most likely enough to beat the dealer, taking into account that the average winning hand is 18.5 points.
-On the other hand, if you attempt to improve it by getting one more card, your chances of going over twenty one and busting are too high.
-The position you are in is very disadvantageous and it should be considered carefully beforehand.
-When you split this pair, there is no guarantee that the two new hands will form a good total, however it is perhaps your best option.
+On the other hand, if you attempt to improve it by getting one more card, your chances of going over twenty-one and busting are too high.

 Another hand which is recommended to be split consists of two aces.
-The ace is the most powerful card in the deck and therefore, whenever you have such a pair, it is essential to know your best move.
+The ace is the most powerful card in the deck and therefore, whenever you have such a pair, it is essential to know what your best option is..
 If you know how to proceed in such challenging situations, you will be able to get the most out of every game.
-This card combination is considered to be rather complicated and tricky as it offers you different possibilities and odds.

 |Strategy for Splitting Pairs in Blackjack|